kestra-io/docs/docs/developer-guide/variables/date.md

 #### Arguments:
- - `format`: Format parameters is one of:
+- `format`: Format parameters is one of
     - `full`: Sunday, September 8, 2013 at 4:19:12 PM Central European Summer Time
     - `long`: September 8, 2013 at 4:19:12 PM CEST
     - `medium`: Sep 8, 2013, 4:19:12 PM